cotarr/irc-hybrid-client/README.md

 This will reduce the  download size by about half.

 After running `gulp dist`, a build folder will be created with same folders as the base repository.
-The gulp script removed the individual script tags from webclient.html an consolidates the tags to a single javascript script tag.
+The gulp script will edit the individual script tags in webclient.html to replace multiple script tags with a single javascript script tag.

 It is necessary to install gulp-cli globally, as gulp-cli is used by gulp to manage multiple gulp version. gulp-cli is not